Grill Grates: Buying Guide, Reviews, And Ratings, And Busting The Cast Iron Myth

 GGs are easy to move from one grill to another.
 The manufacturer has several pre-cut sizes, but he will custom cut to fit your grill.
 But don't sweat it.
 Get the closest size and just place them on top of your current grates.

-If you leave a gap between the GGs you can easily set up a 2-zone system as shown in this infrared photo.
+If you leave a gap between the GGs you can easily set up a 2-zone system.
+The air gap is a great way to keep one side of the grates from heating up.

 The hard anodized aircraft grade aluminum rail tops are flat and wide and make the most beautiful dark crunchy grill marks you've ever seen where they contact the food and cook it by conduction.
 They do wonders for thin foods getting brown flavors to the surface in a hurry before the centers overcook.